JetBrains/amper/prototype-implementation/docs/Documentation.md

     deploymentTarget: 17 # from settings@ios:
 ```
 #### Dependency/Settings propagation
-Common `dependencies:` and `settings:` are automatically propagated to the platform families and platforms, using the following rules:
+Common `dependencies:` and `settings:` are automatically propagated to the platform families and platforms in `@platform`-sections, using the following rules:
 - Scalar values (strings,  numbers etc.) are overridden by more specialized `@platform`-sections.
 - Mappings and lists are appended.

-(think of them like adding merging Java/Kotlin Maps).
+Think of the rules like adding merging Java/Kotlin Maps.

 ### Brief YAML reference
 YAML describes a tree of mappings and values.
 Mappings have key-value paris and can be nested.
 Values can be scalars (string, numbers, booleans) and sequences (lists, sets).